Questions about the Defined Benefit Division (DBD)?

 Your defined benefit component is calculated using a formula (see below).
 This formula generally takes into account:

-- Your average salary over the last three years
+- Your average salary over the last five years

 - How long you have been a DBD member for, scaled back for breaks or periods of part-time work